HasTum/A-B-testing/README.md

 **A/B Testing of Marketing Data**

-**Overview.**
+**Overview**

-This project analyzes the results of an A/B test comparing two versions of a marketing campaign to determine which one performs better.
-The primary goal is to optimize advertising efforts by identifying the most effective strategies.
+This project aims to analyze the outcomes of an A/B test comparing two groups—Ad Group and PSA Group—to identify the most effective marketing campaign strategy.
+By evaluating conversion rates across various timeframes, the study provides actionable insights for optimizing advertising efforts.

-**Objective.**
+**Objective**

-The main objective of this A/B testing project is to compare the performance of two groups (Ad Group and PSA Group) in terms of conversion rates across different days and hours.
-The goal is to identify which group performs better and under what conditions.
+The primary objective of this project is to assess the performance differences between the two groups in terms of conversion rates.
+Key areas of focus include:

-**Methodology.**

-The project involves:
-Data analysis of ads performance by days of the week and hours, Statistical analysis using Z-tests to compare the conversion rates between Ad Group and PSA Group.

-**Key Findings.**
+Performance by day of the week: Understanding trends across specific days.
+Performance by hour of the day: Identifying optimal timeframes for higher engagement.
+Methodology
+The analysis is conducted in the following steps:

+**Data Preparation:**
+Import and clean raw data to remove inconsistencies.
+Segment the data into groups (Ad Group and PSA Group) by timeframes.
+Exploratory Data Analysis (EDA):
+Visualize conversion patterns by days and hours.
+Calculate group-wise conversion metrics.

+**Statistical Analysis:**
+Conduct Z-tests to compare conversion rates, validating whether the observed differences are statistically significant.
+Key Findings
+**Conversion Rate Analysis:**
-The Ad Group generally outperformed the PSA Group, showing significantly higher conversion rates.
+The Ad Group consistently showed higher conversion rates compared to the PSA Group.
+Notable differences in performance were observed on weekdays, especially during afternoon hours.
+**Statistical Significance:**
-Z-tests confirmed statistically significant differences in performance between the groups, favoring the Ad Group in most cases.
+Results from Z-tests indicated that the performance differences were statistically significant, favoring the Ad Group in most scenarios.

-**Conclusion.**
-Based on the Z-test results, the Ad Group performs significantly better than the PSA Group, making it the recommended choice for future marketing efforts.
+**Conclusion**
+Based on the findings:

+The Ad Group is the superior performer, achieving higher conversion rates under most conditions.
+Future marketing campaigns should prioritize strategies aligned with the Ad Group’s approach, particularly focusing on effective weekdays and afternoon timeframes for maximum impact.